 Additionally, the bill includes an appropriation of $1 to the Department of Safety for the state trooper retention school loan debt relief fund, which will be used to administer the program and provide loan repayment assistance.
 The fund will also accept grants and donations to support its purpose.
-The bill amends RSA 106-B by inserting a new section (106-B:1-a) to outline the program's details and establishes a new subparagraph in RSA 6:12 regarding the dedicated fund.
-The program is set to take effect on July 1, 2025, and while the fiscal impact is indeterminate, the Department of Safety estimates that the program could cost between $100,000 to $500,000 in the first two years, potentially increasing to $500,000 to $1,000,000 in subsequent years, depending on the number of eligible state troopers.
+The bill outlines that the commissioner will adopt rules regarding program administration, including application procedures and eligibility criteria.
+The effective date for the program is set for July 1, 2025.
+Notably, the bill does not provide specific funding for the program, with estimated costs ranging from $100,000 to $1,000,000 depending on the number of eligible state troopers with student loan debt.

 As Amended by the Senate: 6:12